Alliance for Progress

+The Alliance for Progress aimed to strengthen ties between the United States and Latin America, promoting economic growth, political stability, and social progress.
+However, the success of the program was limited due to various challenges, including political instability, corruption, and insufficient implementation of the proposed reforms.

-Origin and goals
+Origin and targets

 The United States government began to strengthen diplomatic relations with Latin America in the late 1950s during the presidency of Dwight D. Eisenhower.

 In March 1961, the newly inaugurated President Kennedy proposed a ten-year plan for Latin America:

 The program was signed at an inter-American conference at Punta del Este, Uruguay, in August 1961.
-The charter called for:
+The charter called for reaching these targets: